moralesresearch/PDF-Compiler/README.md

 ## Release 1.1.2
 Implements the functionality of PDF compression of the dummy checkbox "PDF compression" and makes minor changes in moving documents up and down the list

+## Release 2.0
+Introduce a preview window for the PDFs, page selection, merge specific pages (for multipaged PDFs), and drag-n'-drop functionality

 (c) 2023 Morales Research Inc and Erick Suarez